SinaStB/SinaStB/README.md

 **SinaStB/SinaStB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🛠️ Currently working on strategic planning and marketing projects
+- 🛠️ Currently working on business analysis and strategic management
 - 🌱 Learning more about *Product Management*
 - 🔭 Open to collaborate on interdisciplinary projects with long-lasting social impact
 - 🤔 Looking for help in finding an interesting full-time remote position
-- 💬 Ask me about *Futures*, *systems thinking*, *data analytics*, *strategic planning*
+- 💬 Ask me about *Futures/Foresight*, *systems thinking*, *data analytics*, *strategic planning*
 - 📫 How to reach me: [linktree](https://linktr.ee/sinasb)
 - ❔ Pronouns: he/him/his
 - 😄 Fun fact: I embrace the mystery of not knowing!